 Where to stay: Towering over Barrio Escalante, URBN Escalante is a modern 29-story building with studios to two-bedroom apartments available for rent.

-Where to shop: Shun the tourist tat with locally designed ceramics, woodwork and accessories at Boutique Kiosco.
+Where to shop: Shun typical tourist trinkets with the locally designed ceramics, woodwork and accessories at Boutique Kiosco

 3. Barrio Amón

-A 10-minute walk north of downtown, historic Barrio Amón’s charming streets are made for wandering.
+A 10-minute walk north of downtown, historic Barrio Amón is filled with charming streets that are made for wandering.

-It’s a rich mix of architectural styles and many of its pastel-colored mansions – dating from the late 19th century coffee boom – now house boutique hotels, cool cafés and cutting-edge art galleries.
+You can look forward to a rich mix of architectural styles on display.
+Many of the area’s pastel-colored mansions – which date from the late-19th-century coffee boom – now house boutique hotels, cool cafes and cutting-edge art galleries.

-TEOR/éTica is one such indie gallery with the tagline “arte + pensamiento“ (art + thought).
-Its façade is covered in regularly changing murals and exhibitions that focus on social issues such as feminism and migration.
-Head to Tienda Eñe for the work of local designers.
+TEOR/éTica is one such indie gallery, with a tagline of “arte + pensamiento“ (art + thought).
+The space’s facade is covered in regularly changing murals and exhibitions that focus on social issues such as feminism and migration.
+After taking in all the creativity, head to Tienda Eñe to shop the work of local designers.

 Where to stay: Set in a restored mansion, Hotel Dunn Inn is overflowing with vintage charm and quirky modern art.